facelessuser/pymdown-extensions/SECURITY.md

 Reports will be kept private until the issue is properly understood.

 If the report is accepted we will notify Tidelift (who we've partnered with), request a CVE from GitHub, and work with the reporter to find a resolution.
-Work will be done privately, and the final commit will not mention the security issue.
+Work will be done privately.

 The fix, announcement, and release will be negotiated with the reporter.

 Afterwards, a release will be made and the vulnerability will be made public as close to each other as possible.

+## Security Notes

+Performance related issues will be taken into considerations, but these extensions are also subject to any existing performance limitations of Python Markdown, which this project is simply a collection of extensions for.
+Any performance filings should take into consideration where the root of the problem actually resides.